 Izmir: A city with little tourism resolutely turned towards the West

 To begin with, why did we choose Izmir as the first stop on this journey?
 That’s a very good question…. 🙂 In fact, when we started planning this trip (maybe 2-3 weeks ago) we were in a state of hesitation: Iran?
 Georgia?
 Turkey?
 We had very little time at that moment and we admit it, the reservation was made in a (very) hurried way

 It was finally a cheap flight ticket and especially a direct flight that decided us.

 When we arrived here, we had no time at all to look at anything.
-We had booked an apartment on airbnb in a hurry and that’s it.
+We had booked an apartment in a hurry and that’s it.
 This first week was intended to get us started and above all to give us time to plan a little more.
 This has now been done.